 All of these are suitable to demonstrate your skills for the Intermediate Radio Amateurs exam but see notes on the Ordering page!

 This is a simple Regenerative Tuned Radio Frequency (Regen TRF) receiver design for those just embarking on electronic construction projects; it is also suitable for Radio Club group building projects and as an introduction to short wave radio.
 You should be able to build it in a couple of evenings!
 It has two general coverage bands which can be chosen from MW or around 160m, and around 80m or 40m.
 These are chosen by alternative fittings for the four ready wound inductors.
-Because it is a Regen TRF it is ideal for the powerful broadcast stations of the Medium Wave (and 'short' wave) bands, using Amplitude Modulation, which can be easily heard with a short aerial; so start by building it for the MW as a good confidence booster!
-Because it is a Regen TRF it can also copy the common modes of Morse, and phone Single Sideband.
+Because it is a Regen TRF it is ideal for the powerful broadcast stations of the Medium Wave (and the 'short' wave) bands, using Amplitude Modulation, which can be easily heard with a short aerial; so start by building it for the MW as a good confidence booster!
+Because it is a Regen TRF it can also copy the common modes of Morse, and phone Single Sideband used by amateur radio enthusiasts.
 It has three controls - the Main tuning, and RF gain control and the Regen control.
 It uses four transistors arranged as an RF amp, the regen stage and two for the audio amplifier.
 The audio amplifier is designed specifically for modern 32R stereo phones which turn the RX on when plugged in and there is also very smooth control of the critical point of oscillation.
 The kit includes 5m of aerial wire for an initial 'throw-out' aerial which is usually enough for MW reception.
-The price is 19 GBP.
+The price is 20 GBP.

 The Isle CW TX